-The software publisher issues you a dongle; a license file with a FEATURE line node-locked to the FLEXID of the dongle and that contains the FLOAT\OK keyword.
-One dongle and FEATURE line containing the FLOAT\OK keyword is needed for each instance of a license that is mobile.
+The software publisher issues you a dongle and a license file that contains a FEATURE line nodelocked to the FLEXID containing the FLOAT_OK keyword.
+One dongle and FEATURE line containing the FLOAT_OK keyword is needed for each instance of a license that is mobile.
 When the dongle is attached to a license server, the license floats on the network.
 When the dongle is removed from the license server, the license is available only on the standalone computer.